jm379/blog/posts/1-extending-ruby.md

 // 0,02s user 0,00s system 98% cpu 0,025 total
 ```

-The performance achieved by using SIMD is approximately 3.75 times faster than a straightforward
+The performance achieved by using SIMD is approximately 3.75 times faster than the straightforward
 implementation in C and an impressive 115 times faster (223 times without YJIT) than pure Ruby!

 Now that we've seen the potential gains from using C, let's explore how we can use it to elevate Ruby